 Photos by Daniel Ross

-But the most popular room at Homebody Industries, a rehabilitation centre for former gang members and inmates, isn't any of those.
+But the most popular room at Homeboy Industries, a rehabilitation center for former gang members and inmates, isn't any of those.
 A surprising number of those who arrive there pass straight through to a small waiting room near the back.
 Past the waiting room are two farther doors, behind which you can hear the slapping sounds of tattoo-removal machines.

 “Colocio, Colocio,” the guy in the waiting room's reception desk muttered, half to himself, his eyes fixed on a computer screen.
 “You haven’t been here for a while, have you?”